Download a pdf of this IBS information.

 It is important to note that for some IBS-D patients, a diet excessively high in bran fibre might trigger more frequent diarrhea, while other types of fibre could still be helpful.
 Consult your physician or dietitian if you have any questions regarding fibre in your diet.

-Separate from the central nervous system, the gut has its own independent nervous system (enteric), which regulates the processes of digesting foods and eliminating solid waste.
+Separate from the central nervous system, the gut has its own independent nervous (enteric) system, which regulates the processes of digesting foods and eliminating solid waste.
 The enteric nervous system communicates with the central nervous system and they affect each other.
 Many IBS patients report high levels of stress, which might relate to factors such as poor sleep habits, working too hard, and the excessive use of caffeine, alcohol, and/or tobacco.
-IBS is not a psychological disorder, even though stress, depression, panic, or anxiety, may aggravate bowel symptoms.
+IBS is not a psychological disorder, even though stress, depression, panic, or anxiety may aggravate bowel symptoms.
 Proper exercise and rest can help reduce stress and positively influence IBS symptoms.

 Psychological treatments may augment medical treatment, including relaxation training, time management, lifestyle changes, and cognitive restructuring.
-For more information, see our page on stress management.

 The pelvic floor consists of muscles that help control defecation.
 IBS patients might have pelvic floor incoordination (dyssynergia/anismus).
-A physiotherapist with training in pelvic floor rehabilitation can conduct a thorough examination which may include a digital vaginal exam (for women), a digital rectal exam, observation and touching (palpation) of the perineum and abdominal wall, and electromyographic (EMG) biofeedback assessment.
+A physiotherapist with training in pelvic floor rehabilitation can conduct a thorough examination, which may include a digital vaginal exam (for women), a digital rectal exam, observation and touching (palpation) of the perineum and abdominal wall, and electromyographic (EMG) biofeedback assessment.
 The goal of physiotherapy treatment is to develop the ability to relax the pelvic floor completely while simultaneously allowing gentle propulsive forces from deep abdominal muscles to evacuate the bowel fully.
 Physiotherapy might also help those who have diarrhea-predominant symptoms and experience bowel urgency and/or incontinence of watery stools.
 Check with your regional physiotherapy association to find a registered physiotherapist who has incontinence or pelvic floor training.

 The following anti-diarrheal medications work by altering the muscle activity of the intestine, thereby slowing transit time: